 This is tough no matter how you look at it.
 When my daughter was younger, it had to be Frozen so that’s what we did.
 It is a fairly new ride that is very slow to load, therefore the wait times are very long.
 The standby line always seems to be 90 minutes.

-I am not waiting 90 minutes in line.
+Not sure about you, but I am not waiting 90 minutes in line.
 If there is the remotest chance your child wants to ride this, then I suggest getting this as your Tier 1 FastPass.

 The dilemma is if your kids want to meet Mickey and friends (at the Character Spot) for pictures and autographs (remember to include a Sharpie on your Disney packing list so the fur characters can sign more easily!).
 This line also gets long, although I haven’t seen it as long as the Frozen standby line.